Private investment helps cell signals

 However, career readiness programs aren’t just great resources for students—they’re great for employers, too.
 New collar and middle skill jobs make up 51 percent of the job market.

 This is the largest share of jobs in the state and “the largest share of future job openings,” according to the National Skills Coalition.
-Employers are eagerly looking for workers to fill these spot and career readiness programs are designed to help bridge this gap.
+Employers are eagerly looking for workers to fill these spots and career readiness programs are designed to help bridge this gap.

 Kendall Schroeder, head of school